 Art and Design: Fine Art A Level

 Study Fine Art and discover new ways to understand and respond to the world, through visual, tactile and sensory experiences.
 This course is full of opportunities to develop your skills by experimenting with a myriad of traditional and contemporary media.
-As you create, you will explore how Fine Art enables us to consider and reflect on our place in the world – as individuals and collectively.
+As you create your own work, you will also explore how Fine Art enables us to consider and reflect on our place in the world – as individuals and collectively.

 Why St Mary’s